 About the director

 My interest in catechesis began nearly ten years ago, when one of my first roles in church work entailed teaching an adult education class in a large non-denominational church in North Carolina.
-Through teaching and writing curriculum, I was made profoundly aware of (a) how little integration there was between Christian belief and Christian practice, and (b) how great of a need there was for basic instruction in the Christian faith.
+Through teaching and writing curriculum, I was made profoundly aware of (a) how little integration there was between Christian belief and practice, and (b) how great of a need there was for basic instruction in the Christian faith.

 I then set out for Regent College in Vancouver, BC, where I obtained a Master of Divinity degree (2016), while continuing to teach and serve in a local congregation.
 It was under the luminous shadow of J. I. Packer, a long-time professor of Regent College, that I became acutely aware of the contemporary church’s need for catechesis.
 It was particularly instructive for me that Dr. Packer, a self-described “latter-day catechist,” had chosen to dedicate the majority of his efforts in the final years of his career to the work of catechesis.